Can you get sick from the flu shot

 - Swelling/redness around the injection site

-The estimated risk is one to two cases of GBS per one million people vaccinated and is more likely to occur as a result of an infection like the flu rather than the vaccine itself.
+The estimated risk is one to two cases of GBS per one million people vaccinated, and it is more likely to occur due to an infection like the flu rather than the vaccine itself.

-The reactions to flu shot in children are similar to adults.
-The main difference is children are more likely to develop a temporary fever as a side effect compared to adults.
+The reactions to flu shots in children are similar to those in adults.
+The main difference is that children are more likely to develop a temporary fever as a side effect than adults.

 - Body aches